chidiugonna/BrainSurfing/mkdocs/docs/surfdata/prac81.md

 * Switch on edge view by clicking the `Surface` menu option.
 Choose  `Properties`  and change the `Drawing Type` to `Links (Edges)`.
 Zoom in a little closer to see the triangular tesselation.

 * identify any vertex you like and click on it.
 For this example I have stumbled upon vertex `119115` which I have decided to probe.
 A dialog with title **Information** should pop up with vertex information.
-This dialog provides information about the vertex's hemisphere, label and it's anatomical location in 3D Cartesian (x,y,z) coordinates.
+This dialog provides information about the vertex's hemisphere, label and its anatomical location in 3D Cartesian (x,y,z) coordinates.
 Notice also that the white vertex symbol icon is much larger than the width of the edges.

 ![select vertex first](../img/task1_firstselect.png)